melli79/melli79.github.io/post/03cenumberguessing/index.md

 ## 3.3 Having a good guess -- binary search

 So, given the lowest possible number and the highest possible number, what is a reasonable guess?
-We could ask whether it is the the lowest possible number.
+We could ask whether this should be the lowest possible number.
 Then the 2 possible answers are "right" or "bigger".
 But it is impossible that the answer is "less", because we already asked for the lowest possible answer.

 So how can we do better?